-However, when the responsibilities of family, work, or the need to commute a long distance each day does not allow for early morning zazen, sitting in the evening, or at another time during the day, is perfectly fine.
+However, when the responsibilities of family or work do not allow for early morning zazen, sitting in the evening, or at another time during the day, is perfectly fine.

-When possible, sitting with others in a space dedicated to meditation practice brings a sense of connection.
-But if such a center is not readily available, sitting by one's self is encouraged.
+When possible, sitting with others in a space dedicated to meditation practice brings a sense of connection, but if such a center is not readily available, sitting alone is encouraged.

 Despite our best efforts, the mind cannot entirely put an end to mental or emotional distractions through will power; thoughts, memories, and creative insights will arise continuously during meditation.
-So the primary emphasis of zazen is not to try to cut off the mind's activity but rather to bring our attention back to the present whenever we recognize that we have become distracted.
-The point is not to be concerned about the distraction but instead to gently "let go" of the exciting, disturbing, or entertaining memory, fantasy, or conjecture that arose spontaneously, and return to paying attention to one's breath.
+So the primary emphasis of zazen is not to stop the mind’s activity, but rather to bring our attention back to the present whenever we recognize that we have become distracted.
+The point is not to be concerned about the distraction, but instead to gently “let go” of the exciting, disturbing, or entertaining memory, fantasy, or conjecture that arose spontaneously and return to paying attention to one’s breath.

-As the mind increases its capacity to come back to the presentduring zazen, it is concurrently improving its skill to be attentive during activities of daily life - at work, at home, on the freeway, or in the market.
+As the mind increases its capacity to return to the present during zazen, it is concurrently improving its skill of being attentive during activities of daily life – at work, at home, on the freeway, or in the market.
 We become more intimate, less distant, with things and with each other.
 Problems are solved more readily, with less anxiety, while relationships go more smoothly.

-In addition to memories of the past and imaginings of the future, distractions include recognition of negative emotions and feelings spontaneously arising to consciousness.
-In the early days of one's practice, these mental activities appear more frequently and clearly as the mind softens and drops off its instinct to defend itself from the parts of itself it does not like or that reminds it of the unconscious pain it may be carrying around.
-At first, our reaction is to blame zazen for creating such discomfort, not realizing that the tendency to remember has been dimly present all along.
+In addition to memories of the past and imaginings of the future, distractions can include negative emotions and feelings spontaneously arising to consciousness.
+In the early days of one’s practice, these mental activities may appear more frequently and clearly as the mind softens and loses its instinct to defend itself from unpleasant thoughts.
+At first, our reaction may be to blame zazen for creating such discomfort, not realizing that the tendency to remember has been dimly present all along.
 Eventually we realize that zazen is doing us a favor in bringing mind activities to light so that we have the opportunity to understand and learn how to respond to them in a creative way, rather than being overwhelmed by their sudden rush.
 Over time, the frequency and sharpness of these distractions diminish as the mind better understands and accepts itself just as it is.